EXPLAINER: Prosecution explores Floyd’s ‘spark of life’

 WHAT DID THE JURY LEARN FROM PHILONISE FLOYD?

 Philonise Floyd said his brother was a leader in the family and in their neighborhood.
-His pride was evident when the prosecution showed juror a photo of his brother in uniform for the South Florida College basketball team.
+His pride was evident when the prosecution showed jurors a photo of his brother in uniform for the South Florida College basketball team.

 “He used to make the best banana mayonnaise sandwiches,” he recalled, explaining: “George couldn’t cook.
 He couldn’t boil water.”